Matthew Rhys: 2013–2019: The Americans and acclaim

+2020–present: Television expansion

-From 16 to 28 November 2025, Rhys is scheduled to return to the Welsh stage to play Richard Burton in the one-man play Playing Burton, celebrating the 100th anniversary of Burton's birth and raising funds for the inaugural season of Michael Sheen's new Welsh National Theatre.
+From 2020 to 2023, Rhys starred in the HBO series Perry Mason.
+In 2025, Rhys starred as one of the lead characters, Nile Jarvis, a morally complex character, in Netflix's eight-part miniseries The Beast in Me.
+From 16 to 28 November 2025, he returned to the Welsh stage to play Richard Burton in the one-man play Playing Burton, celebrating the 100th anniversary of Burton's birth and raising funds for the inaugural season of Michael Sheen's new Welsh National Theatre.
+He received positive reviews from critics for his performance as Burton.

+In 2026, Rhys voiced the character of Dinosaurus in the fourth season of Invincible and began starring in the Apple TV comedy-horror series Widow's Bay.
+At the 78th Primetime Emmy Awards, Rhys won Outstanding Lead Actor in a Limited or Anthology Series or Movie for The Beast in Me and Outstanding Lead Actor in a Comedy Series for Widow's Bay, making him the first actor to win two lead acting Emmys in one night, and the first actor to win Emmys as a lead in the comedy, drama, and limited or anthology series or movie categories.

+In May 2026, it was reported that he will serve as an executive producer, as well as appear onscreen as Harold Evans, for the BBC series Dragon Slayers, which is expected to start filming by September 2026 in Manchester.

+Rhys will voice the character Han Solo in Star Wars: Episode IV - A New Hope, which is to be dubbed into Welsh for the first time as the film prepares to celebrate its 50th anniversary in 2027.

 Business ventures

 Patagonia productions

 Rhys set up his own production company, Patagonia, in 2011.
 It has two projects in development.
-One of them involves an adaptation of a book titled Operation Julie, written by Lyn Ebenezer, about the biggest LSD drugs bust in Wales's history; Rhys bought the film rights in December 2010.
+One of them involves an adaptation of a book titled Operation Julie, written by Lyn Ebenezer, about the biggest LSD busts in Wales's history; Rhys bought the film rights in December 2010.
 In 2023, Rhys spoke on a podcast about how he has been working on a potential film about Owain Glyndŵr's life and his rebellion, begun in 1400, against the Kingdom of England.

 Pubs

-With the help of Welsh actor Rhys Ifans, Rhys supported fundraising for the pub Vale of Aeron in Ystrad Aeron, Ceredigion, Wales.
+With the help of fellow Welsh actor Rhys Ifans, Rhys supported fundraising for the Vale of Aeron pub in Ystrad Aeron.
 Rhys also invested in another pub in Pennal, a town in Gwynedd, North Wales, where his father grew up and Rhys would spend summers and Easters visiting.
 In 2019, the Glan Yr Afon (also Riverside) was put on the market without any buyers, but through a campaign supported by Rhys, there was a shares offering for the public which raised £450,000 to save the pub.
 The local community completed the purchase in December 2022.

 Charter yacht

-In New York City, Rhys owns and rents a charter boat named Rarebit.
-The Wheeler boat was constructed circa 1934; Rhys bought it from eBay after researching the venture in 2017.
+In New York City, Rhys owns and rents out a charter boat named Rarebit.
+The Wheeler boat was constructed circa 1934; Rhys bought it from eBay in 2017.
 He rebuilt the boat himself with the advice of shipwrights.